BLOG | NEWS | HINTS & TIPS

 The following pictures describe how to build your fire, ready for a 'Top Burn Down' and what’s gong on when you light it.

-1) Ensure both your 1st and 2nd set of ‘starter’ logs are well alight, BEFORE you close down the bottom vent.
-By shutting the vent down too soon, you will starve the chamber of oxygen and it will snuff itself out AND produce lots of smoke
+2) Ensure both your 1st and 2nd set of ‘starter’ logs are well alight, BEFORE you close down the primary air supply vent.
+By shutting the vent down too soon, you could stiffle the heating process and it may lose its energy & momentum.

-2) Don’t scrimp on the kindling when building the fire, this is the starter motor for your main engine and we want to get it lovely and hot, to catch the larger fuel.
+2) Don’t scrimp on the kindling when building the fire, this is the starter motor for your main engine and we want to get it lovely and hot, to catch the larger fuel and get the stove up to its optimum burning range nice and quick.

 Remember, by using this method, you are also reducing nasty carbon emissions polluting the atmosphere...so you’re also doing your bit for the environment.